 - Roll-up, also known as contents based retention – This is where the retention and category information is derived from the contents of the aggregation itself.
 Whereby the longest serving child item has its retention and classification information rolled up to the aggregation.
 This applies to electronic and physical aggregations.
 For an aggregation to be eligible for roll-up the following is to be satisfied

 - All child records have the same Next Disposal Action

 - All child records have a value set for the Next Disposal Due field

 - For an aggregation to have a Retain Permanently retention all child items need also to be Retain Permanently.

-- Manually classified – This applies to physical aggregations only, and is where, upon creation or even modification, a record category is assigned to a physical record folder.
+- Manually classified – This applies to physical aggregations only, and is where, upon creation or even modification, a record category is assigned to a physical record folder or box.
 Assigning a category will then result in the appropriate retention schedule and period being applied.
-When a record folder has been manually classified roll-up retention will not be applied.
+When a physical aggregation has been manually classified roll-up retention will not be applied.
 See the Categorization & Retention section under Manage Physical Records for more information.

-Once the retention and category information for a record folder has been calculated, you can then see that information from the item details page of the record folder.
+Once the retention and category information for an aggregation has been calculated, you can then see that information from the item details page of the aggregation.
 You can access the details page clicking the Title field from the Disposal, Browse or Search pages.
 Below is an example where an electronic record folder that has had roll-up applied, such that it carries the following meta-data;

 - Record Category